lwindolf/liferea/README.md

 ------------------------

 This section describes how to compile Liferea yourself.
-If you have any problems compiling the source file an issue at Github and we will help you asap.
+If you have any problems compiling the source file an issue at GitHub and we will help you asap.